StrannikAD/Ruby-Number_Game/README.md

 ### Ruby - Number_Game

-##### I had to build a simple number guessing game, in Ruby, which met the following conditions.
+##### Using variables, strings, method calls, conditional and loops I wrote a number guessing game in Ruby - with less than 30 lines of code!

 To play the game, simply type in `ruby get_number.rb` into your terminal.